SihamBen/react-template/README.md

 # Getting Started with Create React App

 This project is a react boilerplate that can serve a foundation to start a new project, it supports:

 - Pre-commit hooks with Husky
 - React Query
-- Formik
+- useForm
 - React router
 - TypeScript support
 - commit link and precomiit

 ## Available Scripts

 In the project directory, you can run: